Silverquail

 Color and pattern female

-Neck: hackle feathers velvety-black with a narrow, golden-brown edging that widens slightly towards the throat; the lower edge of the hackle is almost entirely black.
+Neck: hackle feathers velvety-black with a narrow, silvery-white edging that widens slightly towards the throat; the lower edge of the hackle is almost entirely black.

-Shoulders, back, and saddle: very dark brown with a velvety-black sheen, with a narrow dark-brown edging, and brilliant gold-yellow shaft, the edging narrows towards the saddle.
+Shoulders, back, and saddle: very dark grey with a velvety-black sheen, with a narrow silvery-white edging and brilliant silvery-white shaft, the edging narrows towards the saddle.

-Tail: black steering-feathers; very dark brown-black coverts with gold-brown edging and gold shaft; dark-brown support-feathers with gold shaft and gold-brown edging.
+Tail: black steering-feathers; very dark-grey coverts with silvery-white edging and shaft; dark-grey support-feathers with silvery-white edging and shaft.

 Wings: coverts similar to the back; edging broadens towards the wing-flights.